drbyte/User_Tracking/User-Tracking/Readme/New_Install_Readme.txt

 7-5- check again if you have added one modification to both files, tpl.footer.php and footer.php 7-6- still problem, take a look at forum (forum address at the top of this readme) and submit your question.

+Updated 07/13/2017 Version 1.5.6 mc12345678:
+1. Version 1.5.6:
+2. Correct the installer again.
+3. Add more explanation in the installation instructions.
+4. Added error logging if admin install file is placed in the catalog side of the store.

 Updated 07/02/2017 Version 1.5.5 mc12345678:
 1. Removed HTML that was in the middle of PHP code.